Q: Perri or Jesse? Who am I talking to?

 Q: How long does it take to get my images back?

-A: Please allow up to 8 weeks to receive your wedding digitals.
+A: Please allow up to 8 weeks to receive your wedding digitals (though it has never taken us this long to deliver).

 Q: Will you be posting our images on social media?